hiendang7613vulcan/test_01/Meeting_d38r970i0pas73d80k0g.md

 **Effective Date**: 2025-09-22

 **Rationale**
-> Both organizations serve similar populations and can benefit from referring participants to each other's programs to maximize support and resources.
+> Both programs serve similar populations and can benefit from referring participants to each other's services to maximize employment outcomes.

 ---